 Maintenance of Your Airbnb

 Everyday wear and tear of your property means that you may need to repair something quickly.
-If you are miles away you need a reliable maintenance workers to deal with these unexpected repairs.
+If you are miles away you need a reliable maintenance worker to deal with these unexpected repairs.

 If there is a problem that isn’t an emergency have the maintenance enter the apartment with the cleaner.
 I wouldn’t hand out a key to another individual.